Adampi210/Adampi210/README.md

 - 👋 Hi, I’m Adam Piaseczny
-- 👀 I’m interested in Coding, Electrical and Computer Engineering, and BMIs
+- 👀 I’m interested in Cognitive AI, Federated Learning, and ML theory
-- 🌱 I’m currently learning more advanced C and Python programming techniques
+- 🌱 I’m currently improving my coding and math skills, also doing reasearch in FL.
 - 💞️ I’m looking to collaborate on sorts of projects
 - 📫 How to reach me - adampi210u@gmail.com